ethersphere/bee-docs/docs/installation/fund-your-node.md

 id: fund-your-node
 ---

+## Testnet

 Your Bee node needs BZZ to be able to properly interact with the network.
+In order to receive these, you will need to acquire BZZ, then bridge your BZZ to the XDAI chain.

+To bridge your XDAI, you may use [omni bridge](https://omni.xdaichain.com/bridge).

+To work out what your node's Ethereum address is, please consult your relevant installation guide or check your logs!

+## Testnet

-In order to receive these, you will need to sign into our Discord and request your BZZ test tokens from the [#faucet](https://discord.gg/kfKvmZfVfe) channel, using your node's Ethereum address.
+Your Bee node needs gBZZ to be able to properly interact with the test network.
+In order to receive these, you will need to sign into our Discord and request your gBZZ test tokens from the [#faucet](https://discord.gg/kfKvmZfVfe) channel, using your node's Ethereum address.

 To work out what your node's Ethereum address is, please consult your relevant installation guide or check your logs!